All Products

 odps.text.option.delimiter

-Add this property to specify the column delimiter for a CSV or TSV data file.
+Add this property when you need to specify the column delimiter for a CSV or TSV data file.

-Make sure that the specified column delimiter can correctly read each column of the OSS data file.
+Make sure that the column delimiter specified here can correctly read each column of the OSS data file.
 Otherwise, the data read by MaxCompute may be misaligned.

 odps.text.option.use.quote

-Add this property if a field in the CSV or TSV data file contains a line break (CRLF), a double quotation mark, or a comma.
+Add this property when a field in the CSV or TSV data file contains a line break (CRLF), a double quotation mark, or a comma.

-When a field in a CSV file contains a line break, a double quotation mark (escaped by prefixing " with another "), or a comma, the entire field must be enclosed in double quotation marks ("") as the column delimiter.
+When a CSV field contains a line break, a double quote (which must be escaped by adding a " before the "), or a comma, the entire field must be enclosed in double quotes ("") to serve as the column delimiter.
 This parameter specifies whether to detect the CSV column delimiter ".

 • True